Savvy Homebody

 Jump to Recipe

-This easy mixed spice recipe is a blend of warm spices that add so much flavor to drinks and desserts.
+This sweet Caribbean mixed spice recipe is a blend of four warm spices that adds so much flavor to holiday baking.

 Open glass spice bottle on the side with mixed spice poured out to show texture.